cncf/tag-observability/website/content/about/_index.md

 ---
-title: About TAG Security
+title: About TAG Observability
 linkTitle: About
 toc_hide: true
 menu:
   main:
     weight: 20
-description: More about TAG Security
+description: More about TAG Observability
 ---